 Oven-roasting is generally a very easy way to prepare potatoes.
-You can simply cut them into cubes, toss them with a little oil and some seasonings and pop them in the oven until tender and delicious.
-These roasted potatoes are simple too, but they take a little longer and include the extra step of par-boiling the potatoes prior to roasting.
-The results are well worth the extra effort – perfectly-browned potato morsels with a crisp exterior and a soft, almost mashed potato-like interior.Print
+You can simply cut them into cubes, toss them with a little oil and an all-purpose seasoning blend, and pop them in the oven until tender and delicious.

 Our Best Oven-Roasted Potatoes